gutsche/ForThePublic/publication_list/complete_publication_list.md

 <!--#ref-CMS:2024jbe-->
-A. Hayrapetyan et al., **Measurement of the production cross section of a Higgs boson with large transverse momentum in its decays to a pair of $\tau$ leptons in proton-proton collisions at
+A. Hayrapetyan et al., **Measurement of the
+Production Cross Section of a Higgs Boson with Large Transverse Momentum in Its Decays to a Pair of $\tau$ Leptons in Proton-Proton Collisions at
 $\sqrt{s}$ = 13 TeV**, (2024). <http://arxiv.org/abs/2403.20201>,
 arXiv:[2403.20201 \[hep-ex\]](http://arxiv.org/abs/2403.20201)